-Since inception, we have incurred annual net losses and negative cash flows from our operations.
-Substantially all of our losses have resulted from the funding of our research and development programs and selling, general and administrative expenses associated with our operations.
-We incurred net losses of \$168.1 million and \$105.1 million for the three months ended March 31, 2019 and 2018, respectively.
-As of March 31, 2019, we had an accumulated deficit of \$1.2 billion.
-Our primary use of cash is to fund our research and development activities and to support the commercialization of our products in China and planned product launches in China and the United States.
-Our operating activities used \$172.0 million and \$104.5 million during the three months ended March 31, 2019 and 2018, respectively.
-We have financed our operations principally through proceeds from public and private offerings of our securities, proceeds from our collaboration agreements, and sales of ABRAXANE®, REVLIMID® and VIDAZA® in China since September 2017.
+Since our inception in 2010, we have incurred annual net losses and negative cash flows from our operations.
+Substantially all of our operating losses have resulted from the funding of our research and development programs and selling, general and administrative expenses associated with our operations.
+We incurred net losses of \$364.9 million and \$168.1 million, respectively, for the three months ended March 31, 2020 and 2019.
+As of March 31, 2020, we had an accumulated deficit of \$2.3 billion.
+Our primary use of cash is to fund our research and development activities and to support the commercialization of our products in China and the United States and planned additional product launches.
+Our operating activities used \$341.9 million and \$172.0 million during the three months ended March 31, 2020 and 2019, respectively.
+We have financed our operations principally through proceeds from public and private offerings of our securities and proceeds from our collaboration agreements, together with product sales since September 2017.

-As of March 31, 2019, we had cash, cash equivalents, restricted cash, and short-term investments of \$1.6 billion, including approximately \$143.3 million of cash, cash equivalents and restricted cash held by our joint venture, BeiGene Biologics, to build a commercial biologics facility in Guangzhou, China and to fund research and development of biologics drug candidates in China.
-Restricted cash of \$23.9 million represents secured deposits of BeiGene Guangzhou Factory held in designated bank accounts for the issuance of a letter of credit and restricted cash deposits as security for a long-term bank loan.
+As of March 31, 2020, we had cash, cash equivalents, restricted cash, and short-term investments of \$3.4 billion, including approximately \$85.1 million of cash, cash equivalents and restricted cash held by our joint venture, BeiGene Biologics, to continue phased construction of our commercial biologics facility in Guangzhou, China and to fund research and development of our biologics drug candidates in China.
+Restricted cash of \$2.7 million primarily consists of RMB-denominated cash deposits pledged in designated bank accounts as collateral for bank loans and letters of credit.

-The following table provides information regarding our cash flows for the three months ended March 31, 2019 and 2018:
+The following table provides information regarding our cash flows for the three months ended March 31, 2020 and 2019:

-Three Months Ended March 31, 2019 2018 (in thou Cash, cash equivalents and restricted cash at beginning of period \$ 740,713 \$ 239,602 Net cash used in operating activities (171,975) (104,501) Net cash provided by (used in) investing activities 172,416 (394,352) Net cash provided by financing activities 42,964 763,901 Net effect of foreign exchange rate changes 4,265 3,444 Net increase in cash, cash equivalents, and restricted cash 47,670 268,492 Cash, cash equivalents and restricted cash at end of period \$ 788,383 \$ 508,094
+Three Months Ended March 31, 2020 2019 (in thousands) Cash, cash equivalents and restricted cash at beginning of period \$ 620,775 \$ 740,713 Net cash used in operating activities (341,944) (171,975) Net cash (used in) provided by investing activities (1,114,969) 172,416 Net cash provided by financing activities 2,802,168 42,964 Net effect of foreign exchange rate changes (6,212) 4,265 Net increase in cash, cash equivalents, and restricted cash 1,339,043 47,670 Cash, cash equivalents and restricted cash at end of period \$ 1,959,818 \$ 788,383